sst/guide/index.md

 ---
 layout: home
-description: Serverless Stack is a comprehensive guide to creating full-stack serverless applications.
-Create a [note taking app](https://demo.serverless-stack.com) from scratch using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
-Follow our step-by-step tutorials and use our live chat if you have any questions.
+description: Step-by-step tutorials for creating full-stack serverless applications.
+Learn to build a CRUD app using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
 ---

 {: .pitch }
-# {{ page.description }}
+# Serverless Stack is a comprehensive guide to creating full-stack serverless applications.
+Create a [note taking app](https://demo.serverless-stack.com) from scratch using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
+Follow our step-by-step tutorials and use our live chat if you have any questions.

 <div class="feature-divider"></div>